danielaparker/jsoncons/doc/ref/jsonpath/functions/sum.md

 Returns 0 if the array is empty.

-Returns `null` if any item in the array is not a number.
+It is a type error if any item in the array is not a number.

 ### Examples